Chip and Joanna Gaines Fined $40,000 for Breaking Safety Rules on Fixer Upper

 Furthermore, the EPA's website stated Magnolia pledged to spend $160,000 on a supplemental environmental project, which aims to decrease lead-based paint hazards in the community.

-A Magnolia spokesperson addressed the settlement in a statement to People.
+A Magnolia spokesperson addressed the settlement in a statement to E!
+News.

-"The United States Environmental Protection Agency (EPA) filed a complaint alleging that Magnolia Homes did not comply with all of the requirements of the RRP (Renovation, Repair and Painting) Rule," the spokesperson told the magazine.
+"The United States Environmental Protection Agency (EPA) filed a complaint alleging that Magnolia Homes did not comply with all of the requirements of the RRP (Renovation, Repair and Painting) Rule," the spokesperson said.
 "Shortly after being first contacted by the EPA three years ago, Magnolia Homes took immediate steps to bring its activities into compliance with [the Toxic Substances Control Act]."

 The spokesperson continued, "Additionally, to take its commitment a step further, Magnolia Homes made the decision to implement a compliance management program in which it adopted an enhanced renovation record-keeping checklist for use by Magnolia Homes staff and subcontractors."